 One of LinkedIn’s great features is its powerful search tool for prospecting recruits.
 Use it to really home in on potential employees, and automatically keep an eye out for new candidates.
 Overall, LinkedIn is a fantastic social media marketing tool for recruiters.

-Tip 11: Stay on Message with Career Specific Facebook and Twitter Pages
+Stay on Message with Career Specific Facebook and Twitter Pages:

 There’s a good chance your customers and your employees are two totally different groups of people, with different interests.

-It’s what the big companies do, it doesn’t cost anything extra, and it’s really easy, so there’s no reason you can’t do it as well.
+It’s what the big companies do, it doesn’t cost anything extra, and when it comes to social recruiting Facebook career pages are really effective.
+On top of that, it’s really easy, so there’s no reason you can’t do it as well.

-Step 2: Name the accounts.
-Make them easy to find by giving Facebook, Twitter and any other social accounts focused on recruiting the same user names.
+Make them easy to find by giving Facebook, Twitter and any other social accounts focused on recruiting the same usernames.
 UPS, for example, uses UPSJobs on Twitter and Facebook.
 “Your company name” + “jobs,” or “careers” are good possibilities.

 If you want to go more in-depth, check out our article on Facebook recruiting.

-If you spend any time checking out social media branding for big companies, you’ll notice they have a lot of video.
+If you spend any time checking out social media branding for large enterprises, you’ll notice they have a lot of videos.

 This probably sounds like something you need to hire a professional to do, right?